hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

 As an example, if there is a puppet extension written in Ruby with the name `Puppetx::MyModule::MyClass`, the platform type is `Ruby['Puppetx::MyModule::MyClass']`.

 ## The Undef Type
-There is a third special undefined/null/nil type - called `Undef` the type of the expression `undef`.
+There is a special undefined/null/nil type - called `Undef`; the type of the expression `undef`.
 Values of the `Undef` type can always undergo a widening reference conversion to any other type.
 The reverse is however not true; only the value `undef` has the type `Undef`.

+A value of `Undef` type is assignable to any other type with the meaning *without value*.

 <table><tr><th>Note</th></tr>
 <tr><td>